-- (i) I do not want any onions. - (ii) \I don't want no onions.
+- (i) I do not want any onions on it. - (ii) I don't want no onions on it.

-(Take the asterisk on (ii) as marking the following sequence of words as not being in the language, but note that, crucially, this is relative to the assumption that we are judging things from within the terms of Standard English, and the word sequence is supposed to indicate that the speaker does NOT want onions.)

-Many English teachers have tried to teach children that even the use of the word don't is an error - meaning, of course, that they regard 'contractions' as improper in formal written English and want to inculcate in students the habit of not using them; but set that aside for now.
+(The asterisk on (ii) should be taken as relative to the assumption that we are judging things from within the terms of Standard English.)
+Many English teachers have tried to teach children that even the don't of example (ii) is an error - meaning, of course, that they regard 'contractions' as inappropriate in serious written English and want to inculcate in students the habit of not using them; but set that aside and consider just the fact that both don't and no co-occur in (ii), yet (we will assume) it is intended to mean what (i) means.